Midday Saver vs A1: which Synergy tariff actually saves you money?

-Synergy A1 vs Midday Saver tariff comparison: real scenarios, actual rates, and the break-even point where switching pays off.
+Synergy A1 vs Midday Saver tariff comparison: real scenarios, actual rates, and the crossover point where switching pays off.

 Most Perth households sit on the A1 flat rate because that's the default, not because anyone chose it.
 Plenty would do better on Midday Saver.
 A handful already on Midday Saver would do better back on A1.
-It all turns on one number: how much of your power do you use between 3pm and 9pm?
+It comes down to one number: how much of your daily power use happens between 3pm and 9pm.

 Look at the spread.
-Midday Saver's super off-peak is 73% cheaper than the A1 flat rate.
-But its peak is 66% dearer.
-The same kilowatt-hour costs you 8.9c at noon or 55.3c at 6pm.
-That's a 6.3-fold difference, and it's the lever the whole tariff turns on.
+Midday Saver's super off-peak rate is 73% cheaper than the A1 flat rate.
+But its peak rate is 66% dearer.
+The same kilowatt-hour costs you 8.9c at noon or 55.3c at 6pm: a roughly 6.3-fold difference, and it's the lever the whole tariff turns on.

 Work out what share of your total grid use happens between 3pm and 9pm.
 Not sure?
 Your My Synergy usage data will tell you, or upload your bill to the Savings Planner and we'll read it for you.